 My Vintage Rose Journal Kit

-It comes with 10 journal pages 6X6 inches all laid out and ready for you to print and assemble.
+Call it a junk journal kit, mini album kit, or art journal.
+Call it and make it into whatever you want!
+It is a digital (printable) download file, which means you get to print it over and over as many times as you like.
+It comes set up with 10 journal pages 6X6 inches all laid out and ready for you to print and assemble.
 Then you just use some of the stickers or cut files to embellish it.
-Here’s the video instructions.
+Or use the other papers to make a bigger or different layout.
+Here’s the video instructions for the simplest journal layout.
 I hope you like it!

 Today I want to introduce my latest digital design, the Independence Day Mini Album kit.
 You can use it as a photo album or journal, there are plenty of different pages to use in different ways.
 It’s designed to make an album EVEN IF IT IS YOUR FIRST TIME.
 EVEN IF YOU HAVE NEVER MADE A MINI ALBUM BEFORE.
 I’ll show you how. 😉